Taking Online Lending Business to Next Level. Part 1

 The Spanish market has all the qualifying factors, which I mentioned above.
 Individuals carry out 55% of their bank transactions via the Internet, this includes 11% of transactions via mobile apps, plus all non-banking lending is done completely online.
 This is a huge contrast to Russia, where online takes not more than 10% of the whole MFI loan portfolio.
 In Spain, if you need a small sum of money for immediate financial needs, instead of going to a bank you will borrow a quick payday loan via the Internet.

-Spanish legal system is straightforward and transparent.
+Above all, the Spanish legal system is straightforward and transparent.
 The online lending market is not controlled by any central banks or other state authorities.
 The work of companies that operate in the financial market is regulated by acts on consumer and data protection and anti-money laundering.
 These laws regulate all lending activities and personal data management.
 It turns out that this is enough for the market to work well.

 HES: Is it difficult to register an MFI in a new country?